Altona Football Club: History

 In 1972 Altona City adopted the nickname "The Vikings" and penned the theme song which would pay homage to the Altona Football Club with the ending chorus of "C'mon the As".

-This era would be Altona's most successful winning Senior Premierships in 1970,71,72,73,75 &76.
+This era would be Altona's most successful winning Senior Premierships in 1970, 71, 72, 73, 75 &76.

 In 1977 Altona City FC joined the FDFL for 3 seasons.

 Altona rejoined the WSFL in 1980 winning the Division 2 flag and the 1987 Premiership.
 Altona City played in the WSFL until 1988 when the WSFL merged with the FDFL.

 In 1991 Altona City won the F.D.F.L.
 A2 Division Premiership which elevated them to the A1 Division in 1992.

 At Altona's AGM at the end of 1992, it was voted that Altona City would be named Altona Football Club and all records from both clubs be amalgamated.

 Altona played in the A1 Division until they were relegated back to the A2 Division after the 2003 season.
 2004 saw Altona win the A2 Premiership.
-Instead of taking the elevation into the A1 Division, the thoughts of the club that they were not ready to play in the A1 Division and decided to stay in the A2 Division in 2005 where they won back to back Premierships and were elevated into A1 Division for season 2006.
+Instead of taking the elevation into the A1 Division, the club believed they were not ready to play in the A1 Division and decided to stay in the A2 Division in 2005 where they won back to back Premierships and were elevated into A1 Division for season 2006.
 The club rebuilt itself from 2006 and saw some lean years but it paid dividends were Altona won the 2012 A1 Division Premiership.